KanyapatC/solutions/How to setup SFTP without password.md

 # How to setup SFTP without password

-You can sftp to server both (Linux to Linux or Linux to Windows) by ** windows must install Openssh https://github.com/PowerShell/Win32-OpenSSH/releases
+You can sftp to server both (Linux to Linux or Linux to Windows) by
+- Windows must install Openssh https://github.com/PowerShell/Win32-OpenSSH/releases
-And Linux install OpenSSH
+- Linux install OpenSSH

 ```
 yum –y install openssh-server openssh-clients